zarf-dev/proposals/6-manifest-preview-capability/README.md

 [kubernetes slack]: https://kubernetes.slack.com/archives/C03B6BJAUJ3
 -->

-Forcing users to use the the print before the (y/n) prompt in `zarf package create` to view their zarf.yaml after templating, imports, and flavors are applied is not ideal.
+Forcing users to use the the print before the (y/n) prompt in `zarf package create` to view their rendered zarf.yaml is not ideal.
 Having a separate command will improve the UX, and an alternate path to this information will open up the possibility of `zarf package create` proceeding without prompting the user.

-This following issues requests a feature similar to `zarf package preview` - https://github.com/zarf-dev/zarf/issues/2631
+The following issues requests a feature similar to `zarf package preview` - https://github.com/zarf-dev/zarf/issues/2631

 ### Goals